openstack/releases/PROCESS.rst

 4. Remind PTLs/liaisons that master should be frozen except for bug fixes and feature work with FFEs.

+5. Remind PTL/liaisons to start preparing "prelude" release notes as summaries of the content of the release so that those are merged before their first release candidate.

-5. Freeze all library releases except for release-critical bugs.
+6. Freeze all library releases except for release-critical bugs.

 Between Milestone-3 and RC1
 ===========================